-Forward-Looking Analysis
+Forward-looking analysis

 Our forward-looking analysis looks at the onset of the AI era and is rooted in the “automation potential” of current workplace roles—specifically the extent to which the current task content of a particular occupation could be technically substituted for in the future given currently demonstrable technologies.
-Employing such ratings of “automatability” we then assess the automation exposure or lack thereof of U.S. industries; geographies (the nation as a whole, states, metropolitan areas, and counties); and demographic groups.
+Employing such ratings of “automatability” we then assess the automation exposure, or lack thereof, of U.S. industries; geographies (the nation as a whole, states, metropolitan areas, and counties); and demographic groups.

 Estimates of each occupation’s automation potential come from the McKinsey Global Institute, which provided us with figures from their 2017 report “A Future that Works: Automation, Employment, and Productivity.”
 Employing an exhaustive research procedure, McKinsey calculated values for the “technical potential for automation” for each of the more than 800 occupations spanning the entire U.S. labor force (under current occupational classifications).
 Each value falls between 0 percent and 100 percent, and refers to the share of current task content that could be automated by 2030 or in next decades based on currently demonstrated technologies.
 (For more detail on how McKinsey tabulated these figures see their report’s Technical Appendix).

 To measure the extent automation may affect the workforce and regional economies, we apply McKinsey’s task automation values to data on occupational employment at the level of the U.S., states, metropolitan areas, and counties, provided to us by Economic Modeling Systems (EMSI)—a data vendor specializing in labor markets.
 EMSI provided the data to us at both the six-digit SOC occupation (784) and three-digit NAICS industry (87) classification levels, both historically and forecasted 10 years forward.
-(Note: some occupations in the McKinsey data were consolidated into broader occupation groups in the EMSI segmentation).
+(Note: Some occupations in the McKinsey data were consolidated into broader occupation groups in the EMSI segmentation).

 With these data in hand, the automation potential of each occupation from McKinsey was combined with the EMSI occupational-industry employment mixes for geographies, and with economic data (output and employment) for the entire economy so as to make estimates about what occupations, industries, and places are likely to add or lose employment.
 The economic data on output and employment employed here are produced by Moody’s Analytics, and are available both historically (to assess prior performance of industries or geographies) and forecast into the future.

-Strengths and Limits
+Strengths and limitations

 The analysis that follows has strengths and weaknesses, and as such, the figures and trends here should all be viewed as prompts to discussion.

 The main strength of the analysis is that it employs several credible datasets to provide both historical and forward-looking estimates of the job, industry, and regional impacts of automation, based on fine-grained occupational ratings.
-The result speaks both to big-picture trends and local questions about how those trends are touching down in particular jobs and industries in particular places.
+The result speaks both to big-picture trends and local questions about how those trends are manifested in particular jobs and industries in particular places.

 In doing so the present work draws on strong previous work and several recognized methodologies, including solid previous efforts to estimate the localized impacts of automation.
-These efforts run from analyses by Autor and others, Benedikt Frey and Michael Osborne, Daron Acemoglu, and Morgan Frank to McKinsey, Governing, New America, and the National League of Cities.
+These efforts run from analyses by Autor and others, Benedikt Frey and Michael Osborne, Daron Acemoglu, and Morgan Frank to the McKinsey Global Institute, Governing magazine, the New America think tank, and the National League of Cities.
 By utilizing alternative data sources and methodologies, this report seeks to expand upon the work of others and provide additional nuance to ongoing debates about the extent of economic disruption future rounds of technological change portend.

 With that said, our approach does carry with it certain limitations as well, that, for the most part, affect the forward-looking analysis.